California OSHA Training

 The California Division of Occupational Safety and Health, commonly called Cal/OSHA, covers almost all public and private-sector employees, with a few exceptions for employees involved with the federal government in a variety of ways, the United States Postal Service, employees on Native American lands and workers in maritime activities on navigable waterways.

 These are some of the many diverse sectors that Cal/OSHA oversees to ensure public safety:

 - Ski lifts

 - Pressure vessels, like boilers and tanks

-One of the main features for Cal/OSHA is their partnership program, which was the first of its kind in the nation.
-Recognizing they can't ensure worker safety and health standards all on their own, they offer various partnership opportunities for industry and labor to work together in a cooperative attempt to benefit everyone.
+One of the main features for Cal/OSHA is its partnership program, which was the first of its kind in the nation.
+Recognizing it can't ensure worker safety and health standards all on its own, Cal/OSHA offers various partnership opportunities for industry and labor to work together in a cooperative attempt to benefit everyone.

 Featured Cal/OSHA safety programs include the following:

 - Safe Patient Handling